Learn the skills for a successful career in Natural Health

 While many people do commence studies in medicine or complimentary medicine, with a serious intention of completing their course; it is common for a high proportion of students to either find the challenge more than what they anticipated; or to discover other opportunities along the way, that take them along a different path.

 The reality is that many medical and natural therapy students will end up changing their ambition from being a "practitioner"; and instead become a member of the huge and diverse industry that supports practitioners.

-- You have a convenient exit point at the end of the foundation diploma; with an opportunity to still gain a diploma, even if you do not progress to more advanced studies later on.
+- You have a convenient exit point at the end of the Proficiency Award 1; with an opportunity to still gain a qualification even if you do not progress to more advanced studies later on.

 - This course allows you to start along the path to being a practitioner, but keep your options open.
 Under our system, you can use credits for anything already completed, and change direction, and the range of subjects you are studying, at any point along the way; and with greater ease than with most colleges.